At a Glance

 Whole Child Approach

 At Learning Prep School, we believe there's many important aspects of helping a child grow, in addition to their important academic work.
-That's why we have incorporated the following into our program:
+That's why we have incorporated the following into our language-based program:

 Safe Learning Environment: